-Our initial preparation (preservice) programs in adolescence education are designed for students who have an undergraduate degree in one or more academic disciplines (English, French, Spanish, mathematics, history or a social science, social studies, biology, chemistry, geology/earth science, physics) and seek a master’s degree and NYS teaching certification to teach that subject in grades 7-12.
-Students who complete the degree are eligible for initial certification (see Teacher Certification for more information).
+Our advanced preparation (in-service) programs in adolescence education are designed for students who have an undergraduate degree and teacher certification (grades 7-12) in one or more academic disciplines (English, French, Spanish, mathematics, social studies, biology, chemistry, earth science, physics) and seek a master’s degree.
+This program combines advanced study and practice in both an academic area and in professional education, enhancing the teaching and leadership abilities of secondary-school educators.
+Students who complete the degree are eligible for New York State professional certification (see Teacher Certification for more information).

-The plan of study for each of the MAT programs provide students and advisors with a form to guide students through the requirements.
+The plan of study for the Adolescence Education MSEd programs provides students and advisors with a form to guide students through the requirements.

 - SEC 593 - Phil. & Theor.
 Found. in Pedag

 - SEC 594 - Curr. & Teach. in Eng, SS, and